Paycheck Protection Program (PPP): Recent Treasury guidance on eligibility and more

-Payroll costs are generally eligible for forgiveness if they are paid or incurred during an eight-consecutive-week (or 56-day) “covered period” beginning on either 1) the date of disbursement of the borrower’s PPP loan proceeds or 2) the first day of the first payroll cycle in the covered period (the “alternative payroll covered period”).
+Payroll costs are generally eligible for forgiveness if they are paid or incurred during the “covered period” or “alternative payroll covered period,” as defined in the application.
 The Interim Final Rule clarifies:

 “Payroll costs are considered paid on the day that paychecks are distributed or the borrower originates an ACH credit transaction.
 Payroll costs incurred during the borrower’s last pay period of the covered period or the alternative payroll covered period are eligible for forgiveness if paid on or before the next regular payroll date; otherwise, payroll costs must be paid during the covered period (or alternative payroll covered period) to be eligible for forgiveness.
 Payroll costs are generally incurred on the day the employee’s pay is earned (i.e., on the day the employee worked).”

 Nonpayroll costs – i.e., interest on mortgages or pre-existing debt, rent, and utilities – must be 1) paid during the covered period or 2) “incurred during the covered period and paid on or before the next regular billing date, even if the billing date is after the covered period.”
 The Interim Final Rule provides an example: